 A/E confidence intervals are typically constructed assuming the aggregate claim count is approximately normal.
 For a large motor portfolio with 200,000 annual claims, this is defensible.
 For a commercial property segment with 40 large losses per year, it is not.
 The normal approximation fails precisely where monitoring matters most — in thin, volatile segments.

 The deeper problem is that both tools answer the wrong question.
 PSI asks “has the input distribution shifted?” — a necessary but not sufficient condition for model degradation.
 A/E asks “is the model globally miscalibrated?” — useful, but insensitive to the structure of the miscalibration.
 Neither gives you a calibrated probability of false alarm.
+When the PSI is 0.19 and you say “amber”, you cannot tell a validation committee what the probability is that this result would appear from a model that is actually fine.
+PSI > 0.2 has no sampling distribution.
+It is a coloured number.

 The conformal alternative